prattmic/F4OS/README.md

 kconfig-frontends does itself have several dependencies which must be installed on the host system in order to build the project.
-These include: autoconf, automake, bison, flex, gperf, libtoolize, libncurses5-dev, and m4.
+These include: autoconf, automake, bison, flex, gperf, libtoolize, libncurses5-dev, m4, and pkg-config.

 ### Configuration and building